gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    require parallel DTLS connections.
 Thus, this document mandates usage of relevant versions and algorithms.

+Allowing DTLS Messages on any stream: RFC6083 requires DTLS messages that are not user message data to sent on stream 0 and that this stream is used with in-order delivery.
+That can actually limit the applications that can use DTLS/SCTP.
+In addition with DTLS 1.3 encrypting the actual message type it is anyway not available.
+   Therefore a more flexible rule set is used that relies on DTLS handling reordering.

 Clarifications: Some implementation experiences have been gained that motivates additional clarifications on the specification.